Project Conversations To and From Slack

 - There will also be a Workamajig Slack APP post to kick off the new Channel.

-- For example, with a new Post started, check the box for Send To Slack.
+- For example, with a new Post started, notice the box for Send To Slack.

 - Finish your Post and then click Save.